Introduction by Bruce Bolinger

 – Four parts of the M.I.S.-X Manual:

 Visitors to this website will want to view a 44-minute Dutch documentary about the Dutch-Paris Line made in 1967.
 Thanks to the Weidner Foundation, it is available with English subtitles on YouTube at: http://www.youtube.com/watch?v=x96V6SiqMlc.
 Rarely do you get to see the helpers of people fleeing the Nazis talk about what they did.
 Here you do.
+If you are interested in the Dutch-Paris Line, be sure to read Megan Koreman’s The Escape Line: How the Ordinary Heroes of Dutch-Paris Resisted the Nazi Occupation of Western Europe, London: Oxford University Press, 2018.
+For more information click here.

 In 2012-2014, I added a set of maps showing Belgium, France, and The Netherlands as they were in WWII.
 One map was prepared specifically for my use; the others were published immediately before or during the war.
 Click here to be connected with the maps.
 One of them was a 1938 map of Tilburg to Weelde, Belgium, showing the area where the Smit-van der Heijden Line was particularly active.

 In December 2012 I added to the website two Frequently Asked Questions (FAQs).
 The first is “What Did My Father Do in the Resistance?”.
 The next is “How Do I Learn About an Allied Airman Who Was Shot Down But Escaped?”.
 Periodically I add new suggestions.
+These two pages may be a good place to begin for persons researching particular evaders and their helpers.

 The Association for the Advancement of Dutch American Studies (AADAS) had its biennial conference at Central College, Pella, Iowa, from June 5-8, 2013 on the topic, “The Dutch-American Involvement in War: U.S. and Abroad.”
 There were 26 speakers.
 My talk was entitled, “By Trial and Error: The Experience of a Dutch Escape Line in World War II.”
 It seemed to be well-received.
 The papers were published in 2014 (for the full citation, click here).
 Following are a couple of photos taken by conference coordinator Lisa Zylstra during my talk.
 My thanks to Lisa.